rt96-hub/Project1-ChatGenius/frontend/hooks/hooks_docs.md

 1. Always use this hook for making authenticated API requests
 2. Handle errors appropriately in components using try-catch blocks
 3. Consider implementing request retries for token acquisition failures
 4. Use the hook within authenticated routes/components only
+5. Prefer this hook over direct `createAuthenticatedApi` usage in React components